ohmyzsh/ohmyzsh/plugins/jruby/README.md

 This plugin adds aliases for [JRuby](https://www.jruby.org/).

-To use it, add `mix` to the plugins array in your zshrc file:
+To use it, add `jruby` to the plugins array in your zshrc file:

 ```zsh
 plugins=(... jruby)